ratmice/platform-sel4-docs/sel4-platform.md

 > The PPC payload should be considered as analogous to function arguments in the C language; similar limitations exist in the C ABIs (Application Binary Interfaces) of various platforms.

-The seL4 Core Platform provides the server with the (non-forgeable) identify of the client PD.
+The seL4 Core Platform provides the server with the (non-forgeable) identity of the client PD.
 The server may use this to associate state with the client (e.g. for long-running operations) and enforce access control.

 **Note**